 Blockchains can be controlled, regulated and targeted for specific tasks, so they are acceptable.
 Businesses do not risk losing money, they only improve production.
 The real change and the real threat comes from the concept of alternative money.

-Don’t give in to the market
+Don’t Give in to the Market

 It may be tempting to sell your coins in hopes you don’t lose money, but this will only slow down cryptocurrency’s growth.
 You are shooting yourself in the foot if you let the market scare you.
 It is really up to the users of the crypto world to stay strong in order to strengthen and continue the movement toward a decentralized economy that is not controlled by banks and governments.
-Cryptocurrency should not be feared by people but used as a revolutionary force to create an end to government corruption like over taxation, war crimes, and bank and corporate bailouts.
+Cryptocurrency should not be feared by people rather used as a revolutionary force to create an end to government corruption like over taxation, war crimes, and bank and corporate bailouts.